vsouza/awesome-ios/README.md

 * [Web3.swift](https://github.com/Boilertalk/Web3.swift) - Web3 library for interacting with the Ethereum blockchain.

 ## Bridging

+*Sharing code between Objective-C and Swift, iOS and macOS, Javascript and Objective-C.*

 * [RubyMotion](http://www.rubymotion.com/) - RubyMotion is a revolutionary toolchain that lets you quickly develop and test native iOS and macOS applications for iPhone, iPad and Mac, all using the Ruby language.
 * [JSPatch](https://github.com/bang590/JSPatch) - JSPatch bridge Objective-C and Javascript using the Objective-C runtime.
 You can call any Objective-C class and method in JavaScript by just including a small engine.
 JSPatch is generally use for hotfix iOS App.